ZtereoHYPE/MoonPhaseInfo/README.md

-Displays the following info on top of the screen in-game:
+Displays the following info on top or bottom right side of the screen in-game:
 - a small image of the current phase of the moon,
 - moon size %,
 - an up/down arrow indicating if moon size is going to decrease or increase,